Immigration To Canada Through Business Ownership

 Step 1: Focus on Businesses that the IRCC Likes

-If you plan to move to Canada as a business owner or as an owner-operator, you must demonstrate to Canadian immigration authorities that your business activities in Canada will bring “significant economic benefit” to Canada.
+Suppose you plan to move to Canada as a business owner or an owner-operator.
+In that case, you must demonstrate to Canadian immigration authorities that your business activities in Canada will bring “significant economic benefit” to Canada.
 You can demonstrate “significant economic benefit” in several ways, including:

 - Option 1: buying a business in key economic industries or sectors;